Protect Your Investment - Expert Phase I Environmental Site Assessments

 Identify potential cleanup costs and environmental liabilities before they become your responsibility.

-Ensure compliance with Michigan environmental regulations and disclosure requirements.
+Ensure compliance with environmental regulations and disclosure requirements.

 Understand environmental constraints for property development and redevelopment planning.

-ECI Environmental provides Phase I Environmental Site Assessment Michigan services throughout the state from our Farmington Hills office.
+ECI Environmental provides Phase I Environmental Site Assessment services from our Farmington Hills office.

-ECI Environmental has provided property environmental assessment Michigan services for over 25 years, with deep knowledge of Michigan's industrial history, regulatory environment, and common contamination concerns.
+ECI Environmental has provided property environmental assessment services for over 25 years, with deep knowledge of industrial history, regulatory environments, and common contamination concerns.

-Our environmental consultants are HAZWOPER certified, Michigan DEQ qualified, and experienced in conducting comprehensive Phase 1 ESA Michigan assessments.
+Our environmental consultants are HAZWOPER certified, EGLE qualified, and experienced in conducting comprehensive Phase 1 ESA assessments.

 Standard 10-14 day delivery with rush services available for time-sensitive real estate environmental assessment transactions.